Photos and video from Epstein’s private island released by House Democrats

 The House Oversight Committee is currently looking to expand its probe into Epstein and is searching for new targets.

-In addition to requesting a tranche of documents from US Virginia Islands’ attorney general, the panel has also subpoenaed JPMorgan Chase and Deutsche Bank for Epstein’s financial records as Republicans believe Epstein’s finances will provide a new wealth of information.
+In addition to requesting a tranche of documents from US Virgin Islands’ attorney general, the panel has also received approximately 5,000 documents in response to its subpoenas to JP Morgan Chase and Deutsche Bank for Epstein’s financial records, a committee spokesperson told CNN.
+Republicans believe Epstein’s finances will provide a new wealth of information.

+“The Majority is reviewing these materials and will make them public soon, just as the Committee has already done with the more than 65,000 pages produced during this investigation,” the spokesperson told CNN.

+The spokesperson also criticized Democrats for releasing the small sampling of photos and videos Wednesday.
+“It is odd that Democrats are once again releasing selective information, as they have done before,” the spokesperson added.

 The panel has so far released tens of thousands of documents, emails and communications that it received from the Epstein estate that continue to open new lines of investigative inquiry.